 Hexavalent Chromium Linked to Asthma

-The study found that inhaled particulates of the chemical – derived from manufacturing – can cause an inflammatory response that exacerbates allergic asthma.
+A study from George Washington University found that inhaled particulates of the chemical – derived from manufacturing – can cause an inflammatory response that exacerbates allergic asthma.

 This study comes in the wake of other studies that have linked hexavalent chromium to bladder cancer, cell damage and mutation among exposed workers.